Have questions? Here are a few of the most commonly asked:

 Where is the job located?

-DART is a national network of twenty local justice ministry organizations.
+DART is a national network of twenty-two local community organizations.
 Below you’ll find a list of cities where DART has organizations.
 These are also the cities where DART has community organizing career opportunities:

 FLORIDA: Daytona Beach, Ft.
 Lauderdale, Ft.
 Myers, Jacksonville, Lakeland, Miami, Sarasota, St. Petersburg, Tampa, West Palm Beach